broad-well/lib2048/abstract/spec.md

     - `ML` _(Machine Learning)_
         - `NeuralNet` _(A ML model)_

-Note that more AI submodules are to be added in the future.
+Note that more AI submodules are to be added.